hekalet/hekalet/README.md

-Maintainer of BreakRoomLite, Evasion, and Liftoff.
+Maintainer of BreakRoomLite and ClickyCloak.